Skip to main content

 Although Li/Na melts have been found to have superior performance compared to Li/K melts, the lower oxygen solubility reduces the cathode performance on lean gas with a low oxygen partial pressure (below 0.1 bars).

-This page titled 31.14: Electrodes is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 31.14: Electrodes is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?